aa-ahmed-aa/Zeta/README.md

     i used <a href="https://nuwen.net/mingw.html" >Mingw</a>

 ## Installation
 - Download the Repo `git clone https://github.com/aa-ahmed-aa/Zeta` or via the download button.
 - Import the database file in the `Database/zeta_4.sql` to phpmyadmin.
 - Go to `app/Config/database.php` and update username and password to your credential
 - Download <a href="https://nuwen.net/mingw.html" >Mingw</a> compiler and copy it to your Zeta path.
 - Now Goto <a hrefhttp://localhost/Zeta">http://localhost/Zeta</a> and user username : ahmedkhaled, password : ahmed to login (this is the default admin account you can use it to add other admins and contestant then delete it later)

-# <span style="color: red">Before starting a contest you should go to Settings and set the starting time of the contest this time is used to ranks problems and contestant in the scoreboard</span>
+<span style="font color: red">Before starting a contest you should go to Settings and set the starting time of the contest this time is used to ranks problems and contestant in the scoreboard</span>
 ## :construction: Contribution & Future work